-Day 3: Fly to Paro.
-Drive to Thimphu.
+Day 3: Fly to Paro, 2,200m/7,218m.
+Drive to Thimphu, 2,334m/7,657ft.

-Transfer to the airport for the short flight up to Bhutan.
-On a clear day the panoramic views of the Himalaya are sensational, including Everest and Kangchenjunga, but particularly exciting is the approach through the Bhutanese foothills and the landing, including a few steep turns to land at the tiny airstrip of Paro.
-Although you are at the mercy of the airline computer, if possible try to sit on the left hand side of the plane for the most spectacular views.
+You will transfer to the airport for the short flight up to Bhutan.
+On a clear day the panoramic views of the Himalaya are sensational, including Everest and Kangchenjunga, but particularly exciting is the approach through the Bhutanese foothills and the landing at Paro's tiny airstrip of Paro.
+Although you are at the mercy of the airline's computer, if possible try to sit on the left hand side of the plane for the most spectacular views.

 On arrival you will be met by your guide and driver for the onward journey to Thimphu - a drive of around $1\frac{1}{2}$ -2 hours.
-Thimphu has an attractive valley location and is relatively small for a capital city but has grown greatly in recent years.
-If time permits, when you arrive in Thimphu you will drive up to see the large Buddha statue, perched above the town, this will give you excellent views and is a good way to orientate yourself to Thimphu and its surrounds.
+Thimphu has an attractive valley location and is relatively small for a capital city although it has grown greatly in recent years.
+If time permits, when you arrive in Thimphu you will drive up to see the large

+Buddha statue, perched above the town, this will give you excellent views and is a good way to orientate yourself to Thimphu and its surrounds.
+You might also have the chance to have a look at the bustling streets of the town centre.